 You can reuse them by transforming them into smaller cards or even gift tags.

 Don’t throw out the lights.
 They fall under a recycling light fixtures program and can be dropped off at a recycling depot for free.
-The can’t be recycled thought the city’s pick up.
+They can’t be recycled through the city’s pick up.

 There are a number of ways the Recycling Council of Ontario recommends disposing of CLF lights:

-drop off burned lights at your municipal waste depot or hazardous waste drop-off event; retailers that may accept burned out CFLs include RONA, Canadian Tire and Ikea; businesses looking to properly dispose of compact fluorescent lights and tubes are encouraged to visit www.takebackthelight.ca
+drop off burned lights at your municipal waste depot or hazardous waste drop-off event; retailers that may accept burned-out CFLs include RONA, Canadian Tire and Ikea; businesses looking to properly dispose of compact fluorescent lights and tubes are encouraged to visit their website directly.

 Fake Christmas trees

-Fake tree are made from PVC and can’t be recycled.
+Fake trees are made from PVC and can’t be recycled.
 It’s best to opt for a real tree.
-You can read more on why it’s important in my tree guide.
+You can read more about why it’s important in my tree guide.